Stress (British band)

 Stress was a short-lived British neo-psychedelic rock band composed of Wayne Binitie, Ian Mussington and Mitch Amachi Ogugua.
 They released only one album in 1991 on Reprise/Warner Bros.
 Records.
 They are not to be confused with the San Diego rock band Stress and are sometimes credited as Stress UK in the United States.
+A live performance in Hollywood drew a mixed review from the Los Angeles Times, with the band's sound described as "likable but relaxed grooves", though a generally more positive review was published the following month in the Washington Post.

 Their album drew numerous favourable comparisons with the likes of Jimi Hendrix and The Beatles, and although not a great commercial success, was described as possessing 'a lot of musical strengths' by AllMusic's Steven McDonald.
+In November 2021 the album was featured in an article on WhatCulture, 10 Forgotten Rock Albums That Need To Be Heard.